-Soulmate relationships, like all relationships, can be manipulated with guilt trips.
-It is one thing to feel guilty for doing something wrong to your soulmate.
-It makes sense to feel remorse and guilt if you have hurt your soulmate and feel terrible about it.
+All relationships can be manipulated with guilt trips, even soulmate relationships.
+It’s one thing to feel guilty for doing something wrong to your soulmate.
+It makes sense to feel remorse if you have hurt your soulmate.
 Guilt trips are another matter all together.
 Soulmates can use guilt trips in order to get what they want.
 They may want you to feel overly guilty for little things they can use against you.
 When a soulmate uses guilt trips to get their way, or to get attention, rarely will they stop on their own.
 Once you have shown them guilt trips work in their favor, they will use them against you as often as they like.

-So how do you avoid being taken on a soulmate guilt trip?
-Well first of all, if you are the only one really feeling guilty all the time then chances are you are being taken on a guilt trip.
-You know right from wrong.
-And if it really was a minor mistake or misunderstanding, it should be easily resolved.
-Especially if your soulmate is the one that screws up time and again.
 You should never feel guilty for refusing to take anyone’s mistreatment of you.
-You should never feel guilty about expressing your pain or hurt, as long as it is done properly.
+You should never feel bad about expressing your pain or hurt, as long as it is done properly.
 But neither one of you has the right to beat it to death over and over and bring it up year after year after year.
-Guilt trips are like poison to soulmate relationships, and any relationship for that matter, so don’t fall for them and don’t use them with your soulmate.
+Guilt trips are like poison to soulmate relationships.
+So don’t fall for them and don’t use them with your soulmate.